esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 2. There's nothing that indicates how and when these icons should be used.

 Possible fixes:
-1. complement icons with text labels
+3. complement icons with text labels
-2. Add accessibility annotations to the design so that we know what the expected implemented behaviour for these components is.
+4. Add accessibility annotations to the design so that we know what the expected implemented behaviour for these components is.

+Notes from solution:
+>- There is also an issue with showing additional controls on focus, which we discussed in the previous section on interactions and affordances.

 #### **🛠** Challenge: Find Content Layout Issues
 >Your challenge is to identify possible issues with these two layouts and discuss your expectations of what you will implement as a developer or communicate with a design team.